trekj/Module_19_Challenge/README.md

 ### What we are Creating

-We will use two Python files, both of which are contained in the starter folder.
+I will use two Python files, both of which are contained in the starter folder.

 The first file that you will use is called fintech_finder.py.
 It contains the code associated with the web interface of your application.
 The code included in this file is compatible with the Streamlit library.
 You will write all of your code for this Challenge in this file.